Rennerp/flutter-todo-list/README.md

-# todo_list
+# TodoList App

-This is a basic todo list app usign flutter and sqflite as a local database
+This is a basic todo list app using Flutter and sqflite as a local database

 ## Getting Started